Study of the scalar and pseudoscalar meson mass spectrum above the QCD chiral phase transition, using an effective Lagrangian approach: Summary of the results, comments and conclusions

 By using the lattice data, we have obtained the results shown in Figure \ref{Consistency figure}.
-The lack of full compatibility between the predictions of the model and the lattice results could be due to various reasons, going from the necessity of refining the model to the need of more accurate and precise data from simulations.
+The lack of full compatibility between the predictions of the model and the lattice results right above the (pseudo-)critical temperature could be due to various reasons, including, of course, a possible limitation of the effective model used in this paper, or, maybe, an underestimation of the uncertainties (in this respect, see also the comment at the end of these conclusions).

 Finally, we want to make a comment about a problem that arises when trying to compare the predictions of the model concerning the masses of the scalar and pseudoscalar $SU(2)_V^{(u,d)}$ singlet mesons, i.e., $\sigma_l$, $\sigma_h$, $\eta_l$, and $\eta_h$, with the lattice results.
 In the \emph{ideal} $N_f=2+1$ case (with $m_l=0$), these mesons coincide with $\sigma_2$, $\sigma_s$, $\eta_2$, and $\eta_s$ respectively, and their masses could be (in principle) directly compared with the screening masses obtained by studying the large-distance behavior of the two-point spatial correlators of the interpolating operators $O_{\sigma_2} \equiv \frac{1}{\sqrt{2}} \big( \Overline[2]{\psi}_u \psi_u + \Overline[2]{\psi}_d \psi_d \big)$, $O_{\sigma_s} \equiv \Overline[2]{\psi}_s \psi_s$, $O_{\eta_2} \equiv \frac{i}{\sqrt{2}} \big( \Overline[2]{\psi}_u \gamma_5 \psi_u + \Overline[2]{\psi}_d \gamma_5 \psi_d \big)$, and $O_{\eta_s} \equiv i\Overline[2]{\psi}_s \gamma_5 \psi_s$.
 Instead, in the \emph{realistic} $N_f=2+1$ case (with $m_l \neq 0$), the mass eigenstates $\sigma_l$ and $\sigma_h$ are orthogonal linear combinations of $\sigma_2$ and $\sigma_s$ (and vice versa), and the mass eigenstates $\eta_l$ and $\eta_h$ are orthogonal linear combinations of $\eta_2$ and $\eta_s$ (and vice versa), with a mixing angle that (in both cases) vanishes in the chiral limit $m_l \to 0$.
 Ideally, the \emph{asymptotic} large-distance behavior of the two-point spatial correlator of a given interpolating operator $O$ should furnish the screening mass of the lightest state that has a nonzero ``overlap'' with the interpolating operator $O$.
 This implies that, for example, the asymptotic large-distance behavior of the two-point spatial correlator of the interpolating operator $O_{\eta_{s}}$ should furnish the screening mass of the \emph{lightest} pseudoscalar $SU(2)_V^{(u,d)}$ singlet state $M_{\eta_l}$, even if the operator $O_{\eta_s}$ is expected to have a much larger overlap with the \emph{heaviest} pseudoscalar $SU(2)_V^{(u,d)}$ singlet state $\eta_h$ (at least for $m_l \ll m_s$).
 However, this is only true for lattices with infinite volume: finite-size effects can make this asymptotic limit far from being realized, especially if the mixing angle between $\eta_2$ and $\eta_s$ is small and, therefore, a \emph{pre-asymptotic} large-distance behavior governed by the mass of the heaviest state $\eta_h$ is expected.
 In light of these considerations, any comparison with lattice results concerning these $SU(2)_V^{(u,d)}$ singlet mesons should be interpreted with a grain of salt: in this paper we have refrained from an in-depth study of this quite delicate subject and we have decided to leave it to future investigations.